MhatteBoi/SummitWear/README.md

 <img src="https://res.cloudinary.com/dm3vmtten/image/upload/v1737033442/SummitWearNoBg_qa98lx.png"></img> <br />
 **Summit Wear** is an e-commerce platform for outdoor clothing, built with Angular to provide a seamless and modern user experience.
-This project demonstrates fullstack web development best practices and utilizes cloud technologies for scalability and performance.
+This project demonstrates fullstack web development best practices.

 ## Features

 - **Product Catalog**: Explore a variety of outdoor clothing items with detailed descriptions and images.
 - **Shopping Cart**: Add, remove, and manage items with live updates on quantities and pricing.
-- **User Authentication**: Secure registration and login system to manage user accounts.
+- **User Authentication**: Secure registration and login system to manage user accounts. and store specific operations.
 - **Order Management**: View and track past orders, and place new ones.
 - **Responsive Design**: Fully responsive and optimized for both desktop and mobile devices.
 - **Search and Filter**: Find items easily with various search options and filters based on preferences.